yunzinan/yunzinan.github.io/content/authors/admin/_index.md

     url: https://www.nju.edu.cn/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Software Analysis, Software Engineering, and Deep Learning.
+bio: My research interests include Software Engineering and Deep Learning.
 I used to do research about Brain Computer Interface.

 # Interests to show in About widget
 interests: